isabella232/kano-code/app/lib/challenge/README.md

 ### Comments

-In creator mode, when adding openning a block comment for the first time (or if the comment has no content) it will fill it with a JSON object containing
+In creator mode, when adding a block comment for the first time (or if the comment has no content) it will fill it with a JSON object containing

 ```json